openspending/fiscal-data-package/specification.md

 ### Aggregated revenue data

 Aggregated revenue data (finacialStatement `revenue`, granularity `aggregated`) describes projected or actual government revenues, disaggregated to the *economic category* level.

+Aggregated data is in many cases the proposed, approved or adjusted budget (but can also be an aggregated version of actual revenue).
+For this reason there are fields in aggregated data which are not applicable to transactional data, and vice versa.

 #### Required fields